anamagvo/motion-pattern-analysis-orthopedic/README.md

 - Real-time visualization of pose detection and angles
 - Graphs showing angle changes over time for both knees
 - Minimum and maximum angle measurements for both knees
+- **Step duration as the average time between local minima or maxima of either knee**
 - Statistical analysis of the movement patterns

+## Dependencies

+- opencv-python
+- mediapipe
+- numpy
+- matplotlib
+- scipy

 ## Development